ufs-community/uwtools/docs/sections/user_guide/cli/tools/template.rst

 Examples
 ^^^^^^^^

-The examples in this section use atparse-formatted template file ``atparse.txt`` with the following contents:
+The examples in this section use atparse-formatted template file ``atparse.txt`` with contents:

   .. literalinclude:: template/atparse.txt
      :language: text